uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/basic_model_run.rst

 #.
 Decide where on your computer you want to store your model run(s).
 #.
 Decide what spatial (geographic) area you want to run.
 #.
-Decide what variables you want to have output
+Decide what variables you want to have output.
 #.
 Decide on all other run settings/parameters:

    * Which stages to run and for how many years.